uralrdybread/samuraitours/README.md

-For this project I wanted to adapt elements that use AI generated pictures.
+For this project I wanted to adapt elements from an AI BOT.
 I used mid journey bot to generate some beautiful portraits that I then put together lengthwise to use as a background for my fictitious tour company.

 To create the background I used Gimp editing software to create an initial canvas, then I added my two pictures giving space in the middle for any information I wanted to present on the website.
 From there it was just a matter of using brush strokes to blend the pictures into the background.